 - Visa application costs for J-1 visa (~ $160)

-- SEVIS Fee (~ $180)
+- SEVIS Fee (~ $220)

 Once participants have received their U.S. visas, they will be required to submit a scanned copy of their visa to Rice University prior to arrival.
 Students must keep their original DS-2019 form in a safe place and bring this with them to the U.S. You will need to show your passport, U.S. visa, and the DS-2019 form to the immigration official when you enter the country.